Home » Blogs » Best practices for carousels with respect to Core Web Vitals

 This article addresses carousel performance and UX best practices.

-2. How carousels affect Core Web Vitals
+2. How Carousels affect Core Web Vitals

 A well-implemented carousel should have little or no effect on performance in and of itself.
 Carousels, on the other hand, frequently contain huge media assets.
 Large assets can have an influence on performance whether they are shown in a carousel or elsewhere.